ldalzotto/Engine/doc/docs/asset_database.md

 ## Engine assets

 Engine assets are stored as a blob chunk.
 The goal of the database is to provide an object format that needs the least amount of calculation for the engine to interpret it. <br/>
-So assets files are transformed from a human readable format (or commonly used file extensions like .png, .obj) to one that is close to the engine object.
+So assets files are transformed from a human-readable format (or commonly used file extensions like .png, .obj) to one that is close to the engine object.

-For exemple, if we want to store an array of integers, the json array :
+For example, if we want to store an array of integers, the json array :

 ```json
 {